Colmmm/notes2flash/docs/README.md

 1. Check the error message displayed in the Anki interface.
 2. Review the `notes2flash.log` file for more detailed information.
 3. Ensure your workflow configuration is correct and all required fields are provided.
-4. Verify that your API keys and other credentials are valid and correctly entered.
+4. Verify that your OpenRouter API key is correctly entered in the addon configuration.

 For more detailed information on creating and customizing workflows, troubleshooting, and advanced features, please refer to the documentation in the `docs` folder.